ourney begins: Will you take the leap?

-Take your time getting out to the end, thinking about your progress and free yourself of everyday worries.
+Take your time getting out to the end, thinking about your progress and free yourself from everyday worries.

 Get to the end and take a deep breath.
-Smell whatever odours you imagine coming from the expanse of still water.
+Smell whatever odors you imagine coming from the expanse of still water.

 A boat is coming in your direction.

 You have the choice between stepping into the boat or else going back along the deck to the world you know.
 You have to decide if the time is right to try something new, Mindfulness beckons.
 It will require effort on your part and you haven’t yet tasted the benefits, but you have been assured you will reap many.
 Just join like-minded people on the boat.
 Consider Mindfulness your lifejacket.

 Ponder – If you always do what you did, you will always get what you got.

 Isn’t that plain enough?

 And be one traveler, long I stood